 Pros & Cons of Purchase Order Financing With No Credit Check

-The pros of purchase order financing are:
+The pros of purchase order financing include:

 - Good for seasonal businesses: If there is seasonality to your business, PO financing can help stock the shelves in anticipation of peak seasons.
 If you have orders with delivery at a later date, factoring those invoices can allow you to meet the needs of those customers.

 - Allows big orders to be filled with ease: Large orders are a good problem to have, but small businesses may struggle to fill these orders without additional capital.
 PO financing helps small businesses fill large orders, especially if those orders are unusual or unanticipated.
-By factoring the invoices for a large order, you can access the resources necessary to deliver it on time.

-The cons to consider with a purchase order financing are:
+The cons of purchase order financing include:

 - You need at least a 15% profit margin: To qualify for purchase order financing, you will often need to demonstrate that you have at least a 15% profit margin.
 Some businesses that are typically competitive and have low overall margins, or businesses that are growing quickly and reinvesting in the company, may find these criteria difficult to meet.